 As the depth changes, the zoomed view updates automatically to display a magnified image of the bottom.
 The Zoom Preview Box shows where the zoomed view is in relation to the full range view.
-The Zoom Level, or magnification, is displayed in the lower left corner and can be changed to suit conditions (see Sonar X-PressTM Menu: Zoom Level).
+The Zoom Level, or magnification, is displayed in the upper left corner and can be changed to suit conditions.
 Upper and Lower Zoom Depth Range numbers indicate the depth of the water which is being viewed.